yeasy/learning_pickleball/02_prepare_en.md

 * Relax leg muscles
 * Relax arm muscles

-Relaxation can be done by stretching, pressing, etc., and can be done with equipment (such as rollers, yoga mats, etc.).
+Relaxation can be done by stretching, pressing, etc., and can be done with equipment (such as rollers, yoga mats).